 - Crypto Bros: crypto enthusiasts with a frat-like community attitude that can often be arrogant.
 Usually used with a negative connotation

 - Maxi: someone who stubbornly believes in only one coin.
-For example, you could be a Bitcoin Maxi if you believe that only Bitcoin has a future and everything else is thin air.
+For example, you would be a Bitcoin Maxi if you believed that only Bitcoin has a future and everything else is thin air.

 - Ser: used instead of “Sir” for fun.